ObiWanBonobi/Wordle-Game/README.md

   * [GeeksforGeeks.org](https://www.geeksforgeeks.org/pulling-a-random-word-or-string-from-a-line-in-a-text-file-in-python/) helped me with understanding how to get a random word from a text file.
   * I got my get_leaderboard function from [Pedro Cristo's](https://github.com/PedroCristo/portfolio_project_3/blob/main/run.py) project the hangmans game.
 I would've figured the code out myself, however I was running out of time and needed to finish the project on time.
   * I learned a lot from the Code Institutes project [Love Sandwiches](https://github.com/Code-Institute-Solutions/love-sandwiches-p5-sourcecode).
+  * I learned more about how to append a rom from this [stackoverflow](https://stackoverflow.com/questions/68859429/how-to-append-data-in-a-googlesheet-using-python) forum.
+  * [Quora](https://www.quora.com/I%E2%80%99m-new-to-Python-how-can-I-write-a-yes-no-question) forum helped me with my y or n question, that wasn't working.

 - <b>Most of my credit goes to the Code Institute program where I made notes on every section and got most of my ideas and code from there.</b>